kumarmunish/pycoreutils/README.md

 ## Contributing

+Have a shell utility you wish you could use from Python?
+Spotted a gap in the toolkit or have an idea for a new feature?

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to open an issue or submit a Pull Request — whether it’s for a new utility, improvement, or bug fix.

+Let's make pycoreux even more powerful together.